KenKundert/avendesora/README.rst

 based on the window title, and warn you if you are not using encryption when you go to enter your password.

-Account secrets can saved in encrypted form, as with password vaults, or generated from a root secret.
+Account secrets can be saved in encrypted form, as with password vaults, or generated from a root secret.
 Generated secrets have two important benefits.
 First, they are produced from a random seed, and so are quite unpredictable.
 This is important, because the predictability of a passwords can be exploited